-Learning Support Or sometimes known as teaching assistants.
-The role of an LSA is varied but mainly Assistants they work one-to-one or with small groups of students with learning difficulties or disabilities, whilst supporting the class teacher.
+T Learning Support Assistants Or sometimes known as teaching assistants.
+The role of an LSA is varied but mainly they work one-to-one or with small groups of students with learning difficulties or 7.00.010.110 disabilities, whilst supporting the class teacher.
 Multi-Academy Trust (MAT) or an academy chain is academy trust that operates more than one academy school.
-Academy schools are state-funded schools in MAT England which are directly funded by the Department for Education and NIA. independent of local authority control.
-Blue Coat School is part of the Inspire Education Trust Modern Foreign Languages.
+Academy schools are state-funded schools in MAT England which are directly funded by the Department for Education and independent of local authority control.
+Blue Coat School is part of the Inspire Education Trust NACI Modern Foreign Languages.
 At Blue Coat School we offer French, Spanish and MFL German as a modern foreign language.
 MLD Moderate Learning Difficulties.
-Netional Originally intended to ensure every child was taught the basics, with regular national National tests to monitor progress.
+National Originally intended to ensure every child was taught the basics, with regular national Curriculum tests to monitor progress.
 Now, the national curriculum outlines what children Curriculum should be taught from their first days in school to the onset of GCSE courses.
 Office for Standards in Education.
 Ofsted inspects and regulates services which care for children and young people and those providing education and skills for learners Ofsted of all ages.
 Ofsted also regulates childminders, day-care facilities, adoption and fostering agencies, pupil referral units, boarding schools, children's homes, further education, initial teacher training and learning in prisons.
 At the end of Year 9 at Blue Coat School, students are asked to choose their Options subjects.
 These are subjects they will study at GCSE level in Years 10 and 11, Options alongside the core subjects.
-Students usually choose Options subjects that they previously have achieved well in, or that they enjoy.
+Students usually choose Options subjects that they - previously have achieved well in, or that they enjoy.
 Some students choose Options subjects that will help them enter in their chosen career.
 PE Physical Education.
 A compulsory subject for all school children.
-(P)LAC (Previously) Looked After Children - children who are in care or looked after by · / foster carers.
-20105 Personal, Social, Health and Citizenship Education has in various forms been part of PSHCE the National Curriculum for schools in UK since 2000.
+(D)L A C (Previously) Looked After Children - children who are in care or looked after by (P)LAC foster carers.
+Personal, Social, Health and Citizenship Education has in various forms been part of PSHCE the National Curriculum for schools in UK since 2000.
 Some aspects, but not all, have been compulsory.
-Pupil Premium Additional funding allocated to schools per free school meals student.
-Schools are able to decide how the Pupil Premium is spent.
-Social, Emotional and Mental Health Needs - this is a special educational needs SEMH category.
+Dunil Promium Additional funding allocated to schools per free school meals student.
+Schools are Pupil Premium able to decide how the Pupil Premium is spent.
+SEMH Social, Emotional and Mental Health Needs - this is a special educational needs SEIVIN category.
 Special Educational Needs and Disability.
-Provision to support students with learning SEND difficulties or disabilities - may be provided through mainstream or more specialised SLIND education.
+Provision to support students with learning SEND difficulties or disabilities - may be provided through mainstream or more specialised education.
 Special Educational Needs and Disabilities Co-ordinator.
-Teacher responsible for ensuring that students with learning, emotional/behavioural and physical difficulties SENDCo receive appropriate support, overseeing the provision and liaising with external agencies.
-Used to describe the final two years spent in secondary school.
-Students usually Sixth form take A-levels in the Sixth Form.
+Teacher responsible for SENIDO ensuring that students with learning, emotional/behavioural and physical difficulties SENDCo receive appropriate support, overseeing the provision and liaising with external agencies.
+Sixth form Used to describe the final two years spent in secondary school.
+Students usually take A-levels in the Sixth Form.
 Blue Coat School has its own Sixth Form.
 Sometimes Sixth Form is known as Post-16.
 SLT Senior Leadership Team - they are responsible for running the school SSP Student Support Plan.
 Identifies the special education needs of a child and outlines targets and strategies to support learning.
 Usually completed by the class teacher in conjunction with the SEND Co-ordinator.